futuregrid/manual/doc/source/openstack-grizzly.rst

        $ nova delete $USER-002

-   Please do not forgetto also delete your 001 vm if you no longer need it
+   Please do not forget to also delete your 001 vm if you no longer need it